chewyboba10/sushi-burrito/_posts/2022-09-08-CollegeBoard-Performance-Task.md

 ### Row 3: Managing Complexity
 >Explain how abstraction manages complexity (Skill Abstraction in Program Development explain complexity)

 Similar to how my posts are tagged, I want to create different tags for the recipes I put in the program so that it can be sorted out that way.
-Make
+Make different functions to reduce the complexity and therefore compartmentalizing the code.

 ### Row 4: Procedural Abstraction
 >Use abstraction to manage complexity in a program (Skill Abstraction in Program Development - procedures/functions)